ManuDev9/BnGameEvoslashOpen/README.md

       git submodule update
       # body-nodes-common gets installed

-At the beginning the SwordPlayer and the SwordController might get disconnected from their scripts and might need to setup again.
+At the beginning the GameManager, SwordPlayer, and the SwordController might get disconnected from their scripts and might need to setup again.
 They are both in the InfiniteGameScene

 For the SwordPlayer, click on the Script input text field, and assign a BodynodesPlayer.

+For the GameManager, click on the Script, and assign as BnPlayer the SwordPlayer.

 For the SwordController (inside the SwordPlayer as a child), scroll down and find the Script input field, assign a BodynodesController.
 You can assign any Bodypart you want, the one I usually use is "katana"